alex-gutev/static-dispatch/README.md

-with the body of the most-specific applicable method, whereas in Inlined-Generic-Function the form is replaced with a `MATCH` form which contains a pattern-matching clause for each method that checks whether the types of the arguments match the method's specializer and evaluates the body of the method.
+with the body of the most-specific applicable method, whereas in Inlined-Generic-Function the form is replaced with a `MATCH` form which contains a pattern-matching clause for each method that checks whether the types of the arguments match the method's specializer list and evaluates the body of the method.
 An advantage of the approach taken by Inlined-Generic-Function is that the method bodies can be inlined even if the arguments are more complicated expressions than variables and `THE` forms.
 However this relies on the compiler to remove the clauses corresponding to the non-applicable methods otherwise the result is that dynamic dispatch is still performed, however is performed inline and is potentially slower than the built-in dynamic dispatch of CLOS.
 SBCL is capable of removing branches, corresponding to non-applicable methods, however most other compilers (including CCL) are not.

 Static-Dispatch can handle full lambda-lists with all lambda-list keywords.
 Inlined-Generic-Function cannot, as of yet (November 2018),